SoftUni-Internal/interactive-content/EN/00-Unit-Testing/01-Unit-Testing.md

 [slide]

-# What is Unite Testing?
+# What is Unit Testing?

 A unit test is a piece of code that checks whether a certain functionality works as expected.